anabelle/html-slides/readme.md

-# HTML Image Slides
+# HTML Slides

 This is a very simple script that will allow you to set up an image based slideshow in no time.
-It has support for jpg, png, and gif images, as well as youtube and vimeo support so your slides can be a full screen video.
+It has support for jpg, png, and gif images, as well as youtube and vimeo support so some of your slides can be a full screen video.

 ## Quick start